tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 # TE YANG Model

-The generic TE YANG module ('ietf-te') is meant for the management and operation of a TE network.
+The generic TE YANG data model defined in 'ietf-te' module supports the management and operation of a TE network.
 This includes creating, modifying and retrieving information about TE Tunnels, LSPs, and interfaces and their associated attributes (e.g.  Administrative-Groups, SRLGs, etc.).

-A full tree diagram of the TE model is shown in {{AppendixB}}.
+A full tree diagram of the TE YANG data model is shown in {{AppendixB}}.

 ## Module Structure